stanislawbartkowski/ConnectHBase/README.md

 # ConnectHBase

-A simple solution demonstrating connection to HBase in Spark application and Kerberos environment.
+A simple solution demonstrating a connection to HBase in Spark application and Kerberos environment.
 It comes together with Scala source code.<br>
 The program is a classic Word Count program implemented as Spark job.<br>
 There are four jobs available.
 * sparktest Simple WordCount program used to test Spark execution